pkhander/moc-website/readme.md

 Follow the steps to create a site.
 You now have a locally running wordpress.
 Choose the theme MOC-pipeline and now you are successfully running the latest MOC-WEBSITE

+### Step # 8 Import the pages and post of current MOC website

+Follow the step here https://github.com/mAAdhaTTah/wordpress-github-sync to install and activate the github-sync plugin.
+After the plugin is installed go to your wordpress website -> Settings -> Github-sync -> import and import the _posts and _pages file.

+Now you should have the latest MOC website on your local.